rmetzler/bliki/wiki/gossamer/index.md

 **TODO**: Gossamer and uPNP, what do locators _look_ like?

+When presented with an identifier, Gossamer offers to _follow_ the identities it contains, and uses the _nodes_ whose addresses it contains to connect to the Gossamer network.
+This allows new clients to bootstrap into Gossamer, and provides an easy way for users to exchange Gossamer identities to connect to one another later.

+(Clever readers will note that the address list is actually independent of the identity list.)

 ### Gossip

 Each Gossamer node maintains a pair of "freshness" databases, associating